My finances, my projects, my life

 Obviously, these are not entry points for most investors, and even significantly less expensive works require purchasers to be able to draw on expert knowledge of the particular field.
 But recent court cases, especially those involving Russian-Cypriot billionaire art collector Dmitry Rybolovlev, have shown that relying on external advisers about extremely expensive artworks entails its own risks.

-Owners of precious assets need to store them under the right conditions, which can involve a higher ongoing cost of ownership.
+Owners of precious assets need to store them under the right conditions.

 Owners of precious assets need to store them under the right conditions.
 It would be foolish to keep a Rembrandt in the garage, or fine wine in the boiler cupboard.
 It is always possible to store gold bars in the cellar or bury them in the garden, but there’s still the high risk of theft.
 A market has developed for facilities, often known as freeports, that store precious assets securely and under the right temperature and humidity conditions, but this involves a higher ongoing cost of ownership.

 Gold bullion is easier for investors to acquire than famous paintings, since it can be bought in coins or bars at a relatively low entry price.
 Coins offer smaller denominations, are easier to store, and provide greater fiscal flexibility for buying and selling.
-(It is difficult to sell 20% of a gold bar, as opposed to 20 gold coins.)
-There can be tax advantages to investing in physical gold, as opposed to financial instruments such as certificates – in the EU or UK, for example, there is no value-added tax to pay on gold bought for investment.
+(It is easier to sell 20 gold coins than 20% of a gold bar) There can be tax advantages to investing in physical gold, as opposed to financial instruments such as certificates – in the EU or UK, for example, no value-added tax is charged on gold bought for investment.

 Illiquid markets, questionable prices

-Gold also benefits from a reasonably liquid market, but this does not apply to all collectible assets.
-As with real estate, there isn’t always a buyer for a painting or a vintage bottle of wine, at least at the price demanded by its owner.
+Gold also benefits from a reasonably liquid market, but this is not the case for all collectible assets.
+As with real estate, there isn’t always a buyer for a painting or a vintage bottle of wine, at least at the price sought by its owner.
 Many such assets require a long investment horizon and a cautious approach to valuation and sale opportunities.
-Again, investors without in-depth personal knowledge will likely need to rely on external expertise.
+Again, investors without in-depth personal knowledge will almost certainly need to call on external expertise.

 Some assets can be accessed more easily through derivative financial products or instruments – it is possible to buy funds that track the level of a wine index, or gold futures.
-Such instruments get around the immediate problem of liquidity and storage, although investors lose the tangibility advantage.
+Such instruments get around the immediate problem of liquidity and storage, although investors lose the advantage of enjoying a tangible asset.

 For assets such as wine, indices do not track asset prices particularly well, because poor liquidity means holdings can be hard to value.